uhlik/bpy/README.md

 * Add an Empty object
 * Load and display point cloud at Properties (N) panel with Empty selected
-* Available options: auto loading of selected ply file, pixel point drawing or OpenGL smooth point, drawing enable/disable and reset button which resets all (except autoload)
+* Available controls: auto loading of selected ply file, pixel point drawing or OpenGL smooth point, drawing enable/disable, percentage of displayed points and reset button which resets all (except autoload option)
 * Transforming Empty transforms point cloud as well
 * Works reasonably fast with 4m points on my machine, 2 years old, not top of the line